 - Quantum physics exploring gravity in the outer solar system: the SAGAS project, P Wolf, CJ Borde, A Clairon, L Duchayne, A Landragin, P Lemonde, G Santarelli, W Ertmer, E Rasel, FS Cataliotti, M Inguscio, GM Tino, P Gill, H Klein, S Reynaud, C Salomon, E Peik, O Bertolami, P Gil, J Paramos, C Jentsch, U Johann, A Rathke, P Bouyer, L Cacciapuoti, D Izzo, P De Natale, B Christophe, P Touboul, SG Turyshev, J Anderson, ME Tobar, F Schmidt-Kaler, J Vigue, AA Madej, L Marmet, MC Angonin, P Delva, P Tourrenc, G Metris, H Mueller, R Walsworth, ZH Lu, LJ Wang, K Bongs, A Toncelli, M Tonelli, H Dittus, C Laemmerzahl, G Galzerano, P Laporta, J Laskar, A Fienga, F Roques and K Sengstock, Exp.
 Astron.
 23 651-687 (2009)

-In collaboration with European colleagues involved in the space mission STE–QUEST, we have given a detailed analysis of its scientific objectives dedicated to different aspects of the Einstein Equivalence Principle.
-Using atomic clocks, matter wave interferometry and long distance time/frequency links, they provide fascinating science at the interface between quantum mechanics and gravitation that cannot be achieved, at that level of precision, in ground experiments.
-We have especially emphasized the specific strong interest of performing Equivalence Principle tests in the quantum regime, by using quantum atomic wave interferometry.
+In collaboration with European colleagues involved in the space mission STE–QUEST, we have given a detailed analysis of different aspects of the Einstein Equivalence Principle, tested by using atomic clocks, matter wave interferometry and long distance time/frequency links.
+They correspond to fascinating science at the interface of quantum physics and gravitation that cannot be studied in ground experiments.

 - Quantum tests of the Einstein Equivalence Principle with the STE-QUEST space mission, B Altschul, QG Bailey, L Blanchet, K Bongs, P Bouyer, L Cacciapuoti, S Capozziello, N Gaaloul, D Giulini, J Hartwig, L Iess, P Jetzer, A Landragin, E Rasel, S Reynaud, S Schiller, C Schubert, F Sorrentino, U Sterr, JD Tasson, GM Tino, P Tuckey, P Wolf, Advances in Space Research 55 501 (2015)